ssllllll/DiscordTool/README.md

 ## Open Source Discord Nuker Tool

-This is a discord tool made by me with ◤Joseթh◢#0727's help and a bit skid from ObsidianBreaker's tool (just the title)
+This is a discord tool mainly made by (3V1by)[https://github.com/3V1/EzNuke], me and ◤Joseթh◢#0727's help, and a bit skid from ObsidianBreaker's tool (just the title)

 ## How to use?